 Verify the GA Kernel

-After the reboot, verify you’re running the GA kernel:
+After the reboot, check the running kernel:

 uname -r